- Australian Capital Territory

 What are we doing?

-The ACT Government will provide $4.243 million from 2019-20 to 2022-23 to fund the continuation of Room4Change, an early intervention response to domestic and family violence and men’s behaviour change program.
-The program supports men through a 9-12 month therapeutic residential men’s behaviour change program, consisting of one-on-one case management, group work and residential accommodation, to stop their use of violence and controlling behaviours and build healthy, respectful relationships.
+The ACT Government is providing $1.229 million in 2021-22 to fund the continuation of Room4Change, a 9-12 month therapeutic residential men’s behaviour change program that provides an early intervention response to domestic and family violence.
+The program consists of one-on-one case management, group work and residential accommodation, to stop men’s use of violence and controlling behaviours and build healthy, respectful relationships.
 Room4Change is delivered in partnership with Domestic Violence Crisis Service (DVCS), ACT’s specialist domestic and family violence organisation.

 What have we achieved so far?